 At the end of the first game, Cyber-Elf X starts projecting an image of himself in a blue robe when talking to Zero.
 A Cyber-Elfy halo appears above his head in this form.

-Copy X, even moreso.
-If his first form full of angelic wings aren't enough, in his One-Winged Angel form, he almost literally turned into a seraphic angel.
+Copy X. If his first form full of angelic wings isn't enough, in his One-Winged Angel form, he almost literally turned into a seraphic angel.
 Add to the fact that he's fighting Zero, a crimson-horned reploid.